 According to Hedgehog Street, a campaign by the People’s Trust for Endangered Species and British Hedgehog Preservation Society, ‘badgers are the principal natural predator of hedgehogs in the UK’ due to badgers’ ability to ‘overcome spiny defences’ presumably their sharp spines, actually hollow hairs that are stiff from keratin.
 Recent efforts to protect badgers could be a reason for this new dynamic.

 Hedgehogs face a tough future, especially when not a lot is known about how they utilise their surrounding environment.
 The British Hedgehog Preservation Society lists one of it’s aims as ‘to fund research into the behavioural habits of hedgehogs’ in order to understand ‘the best methods of assisting their survival’.
 With more research, a greater knowledge of hedgehogs can be developed to conserve them.
 Identifying how many hedgehogs are present and where seems to be of particular importance to assess abundance.

-Donating to charities that fund studies into knowledge on garden hedgehogs is a step in the right direction and there are other ways to help wild populations too; park managers can find and take courses on managing some green spaces to suit hedgehogs, directing anyone to these could definitely be helpful.
+Donating to charities that fund studies into knowledge on garden hedgehogs is a step in the right direction.
+There ways to help wild populations too; park managers can take courses on managing green spaces to introduce hedgehogs.
 Hedgehog Street has also compiled a guide to assistance in a suburban setting.
 For example, garden features such as log piles are perfect places for hedgehogs to breed and feed as well as compost heaps and leaf piles.
-You can find out more on their website, it’s a fantastic read and good for anyone who wants to make a real difference!
+You can find out more on their website, it’s a fantastic read and good for anyone who wants to make a real difference.

 3,773 total views, 2 views today